Huegoxaga/notes/python/README.md

 ## Introduction

 - Python is a high-level, interpreted programming language.
-- Interpreted language has an interpreter processing the scripts at runtimes line by line, no compiling needed before execution.
-Cpython is the official interpreter.
+- Interpreted language has an interpreter processing the scripts at runtimes line by line from top to bottom, the compiling process is done by the interpreter during code execution
+  - `Cpython` is the official interpreter.
+It is written in `C` and `Python`
+  - Interpreted language doesn’t have machine code file which is created by the compiler.
 - Python 3 is the current version.
 - IDLE is the integrated development environment for Python.
 It is available for all platform.
-Python code can be executed in IDLE line by line using Python Shell(immediate mode) or written and run in source code files.
+Python code can be executed in IDLE line by line using Python Shell(immediate mode) or written and run in source code files and execute by running `python <filename>` in the terminal
 - Source files have an extension of `.py`.
-The code is executed all at once, from top to bottom.
-Interpreted language doesn’t have machine code file which is created by the compiler.
 - It is a case sensitive language.

 ## Basic Syntax

-It is generally consisted of comments, statements, methods, functions and modules.
+Python Syntax is generally consisted of comments, statements, methods, functions and modules.

 ### Comments